jeffvillapando/demo/README.md

 #UPDATES PART 2

-I hope this isn't much of a problem
+I hope this isn't much of a problem.
+New update